 Puff pastry mummies are filled with a savory vegetarian mixture that includes carrots, corn, bell pepper and more.
 This adorab — er, we mean, very, very scary — finger-food dinner from Love Is in My Tummy is sure to please your little ghouls.

 Little mashed potato ghosts are pipped onto this shepherd’s pie recipe from The Girl Who Ate Everything, and it’ll surely make you want to say, "Boo!"
 This one makes several servings, so it’s perfect for the whole crew.

-Editor’s note: This article was originally published in October 2018, and updated in October 2020.
+Editor’s note: This article was originally published several years ago, and updated most recently in October 2023.